 Whilst Twitter is classed as a social media site, it has been used to send unpleasant messages, called tweets.
 With 58 million tweets sent daily and over 500 million users, nasty messages can quickly reach a mass audience causing distress to the person who receives such a message.

 Founded in 2007, Tumblr is a social networking site where you can post text, links, pictures and music and offers similar options as other sites of this nature.
 Users write or post to what is called the Dashboard and it allows users to upload the usual items and as with other applications and social networking sites, Tumblr can be connected to their Facebook and Twitter accounts so posts can be viewed wherever you may be.

-If you are concerned about any of the above sites, which only represents a small proportion of what is available, visit https://www.saferinternet.org.uk which has information on parental control filtering and advice on blocking specific websites that you do not want your child to visit.
+If you are concerned about any of the sites listed, which only represents a small proportion of what is available, visit https://www.saferinternet.org.uk which has information on parental control filtering and advice on blocking specific websites that you do not want your child to visit.

-Another tip to control access to sites that you do not wish young people to visit that is effective, is to turn off your wireless router through the night when you are not able to keep an eye on what they could potentially be accessing via their PCs.
+Another effective tip to control access to sites that you do not wish young people to visit, is to turn off your wireless router through the night when you are not able to keep an eye on what they could potentially be accessing via their PCs/Smart Phones/Tablets.
 Whilst this may appear extreme, it is another way in which we can safeguard younger children.

 When using Websites and Social Media Sites, it is important to always: